List of The Flash characters: Esperanza Garcia / Ultraviolet

 Esperanza Garcia / Ultraviolet (portrayed by Alexa Barajas, voiced by Erika Soto in season 7; seasons 6–8) is a metahuman assassin and cousin of Allegra Garcia who also has abilities based on the electromagnetic spectrum.
 She was believed to have been killed during the original particle accelerator explosion, but was taken in, revived and trained to be an assassin by Black Hole.
-In addition, Ultraviolet's vocal cords were removed by Dr. Olsen which explains the special mask to help her speak.
-After attacking CCPD to kill Allegra, she was defeated by the Flash and sent to Iron Heights.
-Afterwards, she made minor reappearances during a criminal gala held by Remington Meister, attacking Sue Dearbon for stealing a diamond with information on Black Hole, and being swayed to Eva McCulloch's side alongside Doctor Light and Sunshine.
-Ultraviolet later goes after Dr. Olsen to exact her revenge which leads to her running into Allegra and Dearbon.
-When catching up to Dr. Olsen later, she was promised to be fully healed if she takes out Allegra.
-Both of them were defeated by Allegra.
-With Dr. Olsen in police custody, Allegra mentions to Ultraviolet that Caitlin now has Dr. Olsen's notes so that she can work on healing her.
-Caitlin was able to remove the Black Hole chip from Ultraviolet's chip.
-Upon Caitlin putting a special collar on her, Ultraviolet still wants to go after Black Hole's remnants despite Allegra's objection.
-By the time Allegra caught up to her, most of the remnants were taken out at the cost of Ultraviolet's life.
-She disintegrated in Allegra's arms.
+In addition, Ultraviolet's vocal cords were removed by Dr. Olsen and she was given a mask to restore her capability of speech.
+After attacking CCPD to kill Allegra, Ultraviolet is defeated by the Flash and sent to Iron Heights.
+Ultraviolet later goes after Olsen to exact her revenge which leads to her running into Allegra and Dearbon.
+When catching up to Olsen, Ultraviolet is promised to be fully healed if she takes out Allegra.
+Ultraviolet and Olsen end up being defeated by Allegra.
+Ultraviolet begins tracking down Black Hole's remnants, which she succeeds in, only to be killed in battle.